c3lang/c3-web/docs/implementation-details/specification.md

 * An **if-else chain**, in which each case is tested in source order.
 This form is used when the switch has no condition, when the operand is neither an integer nor a boolean type, or when any case value is not a compile-time constant.
 An if-else chain is never further reduced to a jump table.

 The attribute `@jump` requests jump-table lowering.
 A switch carrying `@jump` must satisfy the requirements above; otherwise the compiler rejects the program.

+#### Exhaustive switches

+A switch is *exhaustive* when control is guaranteed to enter exactly one of its clauses for every possible value of the operand.
+The two cases that produce this guarantee are:

+* the switch has a `default` clause, or
+* the switch operand has enum type and the switch's case clauses cover every value of the enum.

+If a switch is exhaustive and every clause exits the switch through a `return`, `nextcase`, `break` targeting an outer construct, or other jump (rather than falling out of the switch body normally), the code following the switch is unreachable.

 ### While and do statements